leanchess/leanchess.github.io/index.md

 * to constant depth (the default is 3, although 4 performed acceptably in our DOSBox)
 * with material-based evaluation.

-Since all its (known) bugs had been fixed, LeanChess won every game it played against its author, probably a testimony to the weakness of the latter rather than to the strength of the former.
+Since all its (known) bugs had been fixed, LeanChess won every game it played against its creator, which probably serves as a testimony to the weakness of the latter rather than to the strength of the former.

 ## How Lean is It?